gtech-mulearn/IEEE-LAUNCHPAD/profiles/donasiby@mulearn.md

 #### Highly Visible Technical Content::

 - Helped in writing and publishing a paper named "ImagineAI: Illuminating The Path For The Blind" at APJ AKTU TECHFEST and KETCON 2024, organized by APJ Abdul Kalam Technological University and hosted at Ahalia School of Engineering and Technology.
-- Have a behance profile where i share my designs
+- Have a behance profile where I share my designs
 - My behance profile : https://www.behance.net/donasiby